 Mr. Rosgen joined the Board of Directors in January 2018 and the Audit Committee of the Board of Directors effective April 1, 2018.
 He is President of Strategem Research Inc., founded in 2005.
-Mr. Rosgen specializes in value proposition development, pricing strategy and product launches.
-He has worked with global brands across a range of industries including multiple agricultural sectors (ag infomatics, animal health, biotechnology, crop protection, fertilizer, equipment, finance, grain marketing, livestock production, retail and seed technology).
+Strategem's mission is to capture and leverage customer insights when launching new technologies and revitalizing brands that have struggled in the market.
+Mr. Rosgen specializes in value proposition development and pricing strategy.
+He has worked with global brands across a range of industries including multiple agricultural sectors (ag informatics, animal health, biotechnology, crop protection, fertilizer, equipment, finance, grain marketing, livestock production, retail and seed technology).
 Before founding Strategem, Mr. Rosgen was a senior partner with Street Smart Strategic Planning and Research Coordinator for Baker Lovick/BBDO Advertising.
 He holds a Bachelor of Commerce Degree from the University of Calgary.